 After configuring the ports and starting the engine, the engine is ready to be added to the controller.
 The Engines View may be used to add a remote engine.
 When prompted, the IP address should be an address the controller can connect directly to.
 If your firewall uses a NAT, then this is the IP address of the firewall; otherwise it is that of the engine itself.
-The port option should reflect the value of the RmiRegistryPort configured on the engine.
+The port option must be the same as the value of the RmiRegistryPort configured on the engine.